dangothemango/epic-reservations/README.md

 ## Current Limitations

-- Async script doesnt work in chrome
-- Only supports one day at a time
 - Only supports days in the current month
 - Does not handle automatic session timeouts
   - I tried setting it up to click the button but using a simple click event doesnt seem to be enough.
 Probably need to simulate another React event